41 Recipes To Satisfy Your Kugel Curiosity

 This lokshen kugel (named after the type of wide egg noodles it uses) from Saveur lands on the savory side with its onion and garlic.
 It looks and tastes like classic kugel comfort, with both cottage cheese and sour cream bringing richness to the dish.
 Cooking it in a cast-iron skillet gives it a rustic touch.

-This recipe takes the mystery of out making kugel in the slow cooker.
+This recipe takes the mystery of out of making kugel in the slow cooker.
 One teaspoon cinnamon joins honey and raisins for a sweet kugel that frees up your oven.
 Yes, the cook time is longer, but it’s mostly hands-off.
 One key tip takes just a few minutes of prep time: First partially cook the noodles and drain them before placing them in the slow cooker with the rest of the ingredients.

 Smitten Kitchen’s gorgeous potato kugel has a simple list of ingredients — russet potatoes, kosher salt, large eggs — that adds up to much more than the sum of its parts.
 She makes it in a cast-iron skillet but includes a note on substituting a casserole baking dish.
 As she notes, people have definite opinions on whether you should use a food processor for the potatoes or grate them by hand, but she includes instructions for both methods.
 (She also has some interesting background on its European or Eastern European origins and its place in Jewish cuisine.)
-The shredded rather than sliced potato gives the dish a beautiful potato latkes look.
+The shredded rather than sliced potato gives the dish a beautiful potato-latke look.

 While kugel is not typically a low fat dish, this version approaches that description, with light mayonnaise and broccoli standing in for the heavier ingredients typically used.
 No one thinks kugel is a salad, but can you add a little green to your kugel?
 Yes!
 Yes, you can.
-And perhaps you should.

 The recipe name may sound old fashioned, but this kugel has a few tricks up its sleeve.
 It gets richness from a combination of cream cheese, sour cream, eggs, and melted butter added to the noodle mixture.
 But the coup de grace (coup de kugel?) is in the topping, which gets a lift from a little sugar and graham cracker crumbs, lending a crunchy golden brown topping to the kugel.
 Ingenious.